xumingyu528/gtcncamp/module05_etcd/M05_note.md

 --name 'default'
 # Path to the data directory, default is current path
 --data-dir '${name}.etcd'
-# URLs to listen on for peer traffic
+# URLs to listen on for peer traffic，
 --listen-peer-urls 'http://localhost:2380'
 # URLs to listen on for client traffic
 --listen-client-urls 'http://localhost:2379'